When Will The Pressure Of The 'Brown Girl Glow Up' End?

 Advertisement

-“When the only available ‘bronzer’ shade is lighter than your actual skin tone, you start to question your place in the beauty realm," she tells Refinery29 Australia.
+“When the only available ‘bronzer’ shade is lighter than your actual skin tone, you start to question your place in the beauty realm," she tells Refinery29.
 "I’ve lost count of how many times I’ve wished to have white skin.”

 I've often felt that it would have been easier for me to fit in at school if I were white.
 With arms that were too hairy, a nose that was too big, and a name that was too bizarre, I learned to attribute the bullying I faced and the self-contempt I felt to my brownness, thus resenting my Pakistani heritage.